Navigate to Student Data > Programs > Language Assessment

 - 1 Yr Code, 2 Yr Code, 3 Yr Code and 4 Yr Code are codes assigned to a student after follow up

 - RFEP Calculation In the current year, the RFEP calculation is counting only valid school days until the end of the school year.
 The calculation then skips summer days and then assumes the first day of school for next year (based on the current year calendar) and continues.
-Thus, the 180 Day Follow-up date is based on 180 valid school days from the date of a student's redesignation, not 180 calendar days.
+Thus, the 180 Day Follow-up date is based on 180 valid school days from the date of a student's redesignation (RFEP Dt), not 180 calendar days.

 - Birth City, State and Country – are populated from the Students form.